taushanski/cloud-security-xsuaa-integration/samples/spring-security-ias/README.md

 # Description
 This sample demonstrates how to develop a Kernel Service as a spring-boot application, which is basically a Service Broker, and how it can be consumed.
-As of version `TODO` the `token-client` client library
-- supports mutual TLS for Apache Rest clients
+The `token-client` client library supports mutual TLS for Apache Rest clients and as of version `TODO`  it
 - exchanges IAS Open ID tokens (OIDC) with JWT bearer assertions using the `/delegation/oauth/token` endpoint of the XSUAA Authorization Server.
 This validates the consumer via X.509 client certificate and issues a JWT bearer assertion including the users authorizations.

 ![](overview.png)